Covariation model

 Harold Kelley's covariation model (1967, 1971, 1972, 1973) is an attribution theory in which people make causal inferences to explain why other people and ourselves behave in a certain way.
 It is concerned with both social perception and self-perception (Kelley, 1973).

-The covariation principle states that, "an effect is attributed to the one of its possible causes with which, over time, it covaries" (Kelley, 1973:108).
-That is, a certain behaviour is attributed to potential causes that appear at the same time.
+The covariation principle states that "an effect is attributed to the one of its possible causes with which, over time, it covaries" (Kelley, 1973:108).
+That is, a certain behavor is attributed to potential causes that appear at the same time.
 This principle is useful when the individual has the opportunity to observe the behaviour over several occasions.
 Causes of an outcome can be attributed to the person (internal), the stimulus (external), the circumstance, or some combination of these factors (Hewstone et al., 1973).
 Attributions are made based on three criteria: Consensus, Distinctiveness, and Consistency (Kelley, 1973).

 Consensus

 Consensus is the co-variation of behavior across different people.
 If many people find Lisa attractive, the consensus is high.
 If only Arnold finds Lisa attractive, consensus is low.
 High consensus is attributed to the stimulus (in the above example, to Lisa), while low consensus is attributed to the person (in this case, Arnold).